 2. They compared the mass of the fat cells in relation to the full amount of adipose tissue in a extremely large number of human subjects whose body weights varied widely.

-The scientists found that obese people produce approximately twice as many new fat cells annually as lean people.
-They also found that fat cell death is happens at twice the rate among obese people, compared to lean people.
-Even if the obese people they studied lost a significant amount of weight, their total number of fat cells in the body remained constant, but the size of individual fat cells fell substantially.
+The scientists found that people who have obesity produce approximately twice as many new fat cells annually as lean people.
+They also found that fat cell death is happens at twice the rate among people who have obesity, compared to lean people.
+Even if the people with obesity they studied lost a significant amount of weight, their total number of fat cells in the body remained constant, but the size of individual fat cells fell substantially.

 The scientists say the findings of this study could provide a new target for the treatment of obesity.
 If we can attack the signals and genes in fat cells and control the formation of new such cells we may be able to treat obesity more effective.